 Although both Part I and Part II are listed individually below, they must both be submitted at the same time.

 The State of Illinois provides an education scholarship for the dependents of veterans who are either Missing In Action, a Prisoner of War, died while on active duty, 100% disabled due to service connected disabilities or died as a result of a service connected disabilities.
 105 ILCS 5/30-14.2 (MIA/POW Scholarship) establishes the benefit and 95 Ill.
 Admin Code 116 (MIA/POW Scholarship) provides the rules governing the administration and eligibility of dependents.

 Illinois Veterans' Grant

-The Illinois Veterans’ Grant (IVG) Program pays tuition and certain fees at all Illinois state-supported colleges, universities and community colleges for eligible Illinois veterans.
+The Illinois Veterans' Grant (IVG) Program pays tuition and mandatory fees at all Illinois state-supported colleges, universities and community colleges for eligible Illinois veterans.
 An individual must:

 - Be an honorably discharged veteran; and

 - Reside in Illinois six months before entering the service; and

 - Have at least one full year of active duty in the U.S. Armed